zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 #### Process Overview

-- **All Private Offer requests must be made in chatter by tagging @Sales-Support on the related SFDC opportunity.** All Private Offer requests must include the following information:
+- **For All Private Offer requests - Request support from DD on the Opportunity level.** All Private Offer requests must include the following information:
   - Customer's AWS or GCP Billing ID
   - Customer Contact name and email address
   - Alliance margin